Hiroki0127/OutfitEase/outfiteaseFrontend/README.md

 ## Setup Instructions

-1. Ensure the backend server is running on `localhost:3000`
+1. Ensure the backend is deployed on Render (see main README for deployment instructions)
+2. Update the `baseURL` in `Constants.swift` with your Render service URL if needed
-2. Open the project in Xcode
+3. Open the project in Xcode
-3. Build and run the app on a simulator or device
+4. Build and run the app on a simulator or device
-4. Register a new account or login with existing credentials
+5. Register a new account or login with existing credentials

 ## API Endpoints